reshamas/reshamas.github.io/about/index.md

 - living in New York City

 Education
+- MBA from NYU Stern School of Business, with specializations in: technology, business analytics and strategy
 - MS in statistics from Rutgers University
-- MBA from NYU Stern School of Business, with specializations in: technology, business analytics and strategy
+- BA in statistics, minor in French, from Rutgers University

 What I love
 - teaching (Git, and other technical topics too)